About the Karen People

 villagers in Karen State or elsewhere in Burma.

-In 2013 there has been little fighting in Karen State, but extortion and
+Since 2013 there has been little fighting in Karen State, and there have

 forced labour by the Burmese Army continues.
 And